 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-If the levels of T4 are low, the pituitary gland makes more TSH to signal the thyroid to increase the production of T4.
-If T4 levels are high, the pituitary makes less TSH to signal the thyroid gland to slow down production.
+If the levels are low, the pituitary gland makes more TSH to increase the production of thyroid hormones.
+If T3 and T4 levels are high, the pituitary makes less TSH to signal the thyroid gland to slow down production.

 All types of hypothyroidism are treated with daily thyroid pills.
 Treatment is usually for life.
 In some cases of compensated hypothyroidism, treatment may be stopped if the thyroid gland begins to work normally.

-Hyperthyroidism may be treated in several ways:
+Hyperthyroidism may be treated with: